wodeni/nimo-markdown-cv/README.md

 3. Type `jekyll serve` and you'll be able to see your CV on your local host (the default address is http://localhost:4000).
 4. You can edit the `index.md` file and see changes live in your browser.
 5. To print a PDF, just press *Print*.
 Print and web CSS media queries should take care of the styling.

+## Generating PDFs in one command

+You can optionally integrate [jekyll-pdf](https://github.com/abeMedia/jekyll-pdf) to the package and automatically generate the PDF along with the HTML version.
+See more instructions in the [repo](https://github.com/abeMedia/jekyll-pdf).